 An historical novel, The White (based on a true story from early America), was published by Alfred A. Knopf.
 It was a chosen book in western Pennsylvania for the “One Community Reads One Book” program.
 This book was also selected as one of two Main Selections for the Book of the Month Club.

-Her memoir, The Tulip and the Pope, is an account of her years in an American convent in the 1960s.
-It was also published by Knopf.
+Her memoir, The Tulip and the Pope (Knopf), is an account of her years in an American convent in the 1960s.
 Critic Maureen Corrigan chose it as one of her ten favorite books of 2005.